ShotaKitazawa/filter-sni-spoofing/README.md

 curl -k https://s1.local
 ```

-To solve the above problem, Proxy-Wasm compliant filter is needed that resolves the SNI of the packet by name and rejects forwarding if it does not match the destination IP address.
+filter-sni-spoofing, which is the Proxy-Wasm filter, solves the above problem by resolving the SNI of the packet and denying one if it does not match the destination IP address.

 ## Usage

 Confirmed to work only with Envoy.

-Please confirm the [envoy.yaml](./example/envoy/envoy.yaml) in example directory.
+Please refer the [envoy.yaml](./example/envoy/envoy.yaml) in example directory.

 ## How it works

-filter-sni-spoofing obtains the destination IP address and SNI for packets, and denies if destination IP address is not matched to the address resolved from SNI.

 ```mermaid
 flowchart TD